bilig

 Put it in CI

-Use the repository action when stale cached formula values should block a pull request:
+Use the compatibility report in CI when workbook risk should block a pull request:

 What this proves